-The research goal of the Institute for Cardiovascular and Metabolic Disease is to establish the Physiology Research Program of the Graduate School of Biomedical Sciences of the University of North Texas Health Science Center at Fort Worth as an nationally and internationally recognized program of research and pre-doctoral and post-doctoral training.
-The core of the institute’s research is the physiology and pathophysiology of the cardiovascular system.
-Members of the Institute are nationally and internationally recognized in their specific areas of research.
-Faculty members of the Institute serve on grant review panels for the National Institutes of Health and the American Heart Association, as well as the editorial boards of prestigious cardiovascular journals, and hold offices in several scientific and clinical organizations.
+Our research goal is to establish the Physiology Research Program of the Graduate School of Biomedical Sciences of the University of North Texas Health Science Center at Fort Worth as an nationally and internationally recognized program of research and pre-doctoral and post-doctoral training.
+The core of the department’s research is the physiology and pathophysiology of the cardiovascular system.
+Our members are nationally and internationally recognized in their specific areas of research.
+Faculty members of the department serve on grant review panels for the National Institutes of Health and the American Heart Association, as well as the editorial boards of prestigious cardiovascular journals, and hold offices in several scientific and clinical organizations.

 Current Research Projects